ethickfox/knowledge-transfer/Java/Core/Concurrency/In_Practice/Thread_Safety.md

 Intrinsic locks in Java act as mutexes (or mutual exclusion locks), which means that at most one thread may own the lock.
 When thread A attempts to acquire a lock held by thread B, A must wait, or block,until B releases it.
 If B never releases the lock, A waits forever.

 ## Reentrancy
+When a thread requests a lock that is already held by another thread, the requesting thread blocks.
+But because intrinsic locks are reentrant, if a thread tries to acquire a lock that it already holds, the request succeeds.
+Reentrancy means that locks are acquired on a per-thread rather than per-invocation basis.
+When a thread acquires a previously unheld lock, the JVM records the owner and sets the acquisition count to one.
+If that same thread acquires the lock again, the count is incremented, and when the owning thread exits the synchronized block, the count is decremented.
+When the count reaches zero, the lock is released.

+# Guarding state with locks